 The Importance of Hiring a Fort Lauderdale Personal Injury Lawyer

 Personal injuries can occur in numerous ways and are all too common in Fort Lauderdale.
 When you are injured in an accident that is another person’s fault, you may be able to recover compensation for your injuries.
 However, recovery is not likely to be simple, nor is it guaranteed.
 Insurance companies may deny your claim or offer nothing but a “low ball” settlement offer.
 That said, if you need to take legal action, the Florida legal system is complex and often difficult for laypeople to navigate.
 Thus, the importance of hiring a personal injury lawyer early in the process cannot be overstated.
-At the Maus Law Firm, a Fort Lauderdale personal injury lawyer can assess your case and fight for your rights.
+At the Maus Law Firm, our Fort Lauderdale personal injury lawyer can assess your case and fight for your rights.

-Types of Personal Injury Cases in Florida
+Types of Personal Injury Cases in Fort Lauderdale

 Fort Lauderdale is a busy, vibrant community, with numerous visitors every year.
 Unfortunately, this results in the area having more than its fair share of accidents that result in personal injuries.
 The following are some common types of personal injuries:

 - Car Accidents: Florida has one of the highest rates of car accidents, as well as accident-related injuries and deaths, in the nation.

 - Truck Accidents: A collision with an 18-wheeler or commercial vehicle can have devastating consequence.
 A victim should pursue compensation by suing all responsible parties.

 - Slip and Fall: Under the legal doctrine of premises liability, a person who trips and falls due to a dangerous condition on another person’s property may be able to recover compensation.

 - Cruise Ship Accidents: A person injured in an accident or assault while aboard a cruise ship may be able to recover damages.
 There may even be liability for injuries suffered while boarding, deboarding, or even while in port.